-The Tutorial and Academic Success Program is a peer-tutorial program primarily designed as an academic support service.
+Tutorial and Academic Success Program is a peertutorial program designed to help support students in their academic studies.
 The program employs successful students as peer tutors based on their academic expertise and their understanding of the University Studies experience.
+The program is committed to promoting independent, active learning among the students it assists.
+Peer tutoring has a direct and positive effect on improving the academic performance of students enrolled in GE courses, as well as promoting a strong community among students, peer tutors, and faculty.
 The program works with individual students and with groups of students.
-The program works in conjunction with major departments.
+The program works in conjunction with major departments to support students in critical courses that they need to be successful in the major.
+Online Tutoring services are available from Tutor.com and can be accessed in Blackboard.

-The primary goal of the Tutorial and Academic Success Program is to meet students' academic needs.
-It provides academic support and a strong community base for ECSU students.
-The program is committed to promoting independent, active learning among the students it assists.
-Peer tutoring should have a direct and positive effect on improving the academic performance of students enrolled in GE courses, as well as promoting a strong community among students, peer tutors, and faculty.